CPHS/OPHS Glossary of Terms

 IND:

-An Investigational New Drug Application (IND) is a
+Investigational New Drug Application (IND) is a request for

-request for authorization from the Food and Drug Administration
+authorization from the Food and Drug Administration (FDA) to

-(FDA) to administer an investigational drug or biological
+administer an investigational drug or biological product to humans.

-product to humans.
-Such authorization must be secured prior to
+Such authorization must be secured prior to interstate shipment and

 Individual Investigator Agreement: